Nallathai Naadu Kekum: Plot

 The film's narrative operates on two parallel timelines, integrating archival footage of the late actor and former Chief Minister of Tamil Nadu, M. G. Ramachandran (MGR), from his unfinished 1977 film of the same name into a new story set in 1991.

 The contemporary storyline, set in the early 1990s, focuses on Raja (Jeppiaar), a principled and socially conscious young man.
 His town is controlled by a ruthless industrialist (played by Jai Ganesh), who exploits the local population through land grabbing and intimidation.
 Raja is a fervent admirer of Jeeva (played by MGR in the archival footage), a deceased journalist and activist who was once a legendary champion of the poor.

 When the industrialist's actions directly harm the community, Raja decides to stand up against him, modelling his methods on the stories he has heard about his idol, Jeeva.
 The film frequently uses the archival footage as extended flashbacks, triggered by Raja's current predicaments.
 These sequences depict Jeeva fighting against corruption, defending villagers from goons, and using his influence to bring about social justice.

 As Raja begins to thwart the industrialist's schemes, he gains the support of the townspeople, including his love interest, Radha (Gautami).
 The industrialist retaliates by attempting to frame Raja for crimes and threatening his loved ones.
 In each moment of crisis, Raja recalls a similar challenge that Jeeva faced and overcame, giving him the inspiration and tactical knowledge to counter the villain's moves.
 The film also features a supporting role by Rekha and a parallel comedy track involving the duo Goundamani and Senthil.

 In the climax, the industrialist initiates a final, destructive plan to secure his wealth.
 Raja, fully embodying Jeeva's spirit of righteous fury, confronts the villain in a direct showdown.
 He successfully defeats the industrialist and his henchmen, exposing his crimes and handing him over to the law.
 The film concludes with peace restored to the town, as Raja is hailed as a true successor to Jeeva's legacy.

-Summary

-Nallathai Naadu Kekum நல்லதை நாடு கேட்கும் transl.
-The nation asks for good) is a 1991 Indian Tamil-language action drama film directed by, produced by, and starring Jeppiaar.
-The film is notable for posthumously featuring the late actor and former Chief Minister of Tamil Nadu, M. G. Ramachandran (MGR), by integrating footage from his unfinished 1977 film of the same name.

-The new storyline, shot in 1991, features an ensemble cast including Gautami, Rekha, Jai Ganesh, Goundamani, and Senthil.
-The plot centres on a young man who, inspired by the heroic legacy of MGR's character, confronts a corrupt industrialist threatening his community.
-The film was released on 16 May 1991.

 Production

-MGR's unfinished film in 1977 Nallathai Naadu Kekum directed by M. Karnan was incorporated into a totally new plot, resulting into this film.
+M. G. Ramachandran's unfinished film in 1977 Nallathai Naadu Kekum directed by M. Karnan was incorporated into a totally new plot, resulting into this film.
 The M. G. Ramachandran footage includes few scenes.
 When this film went out, Ramachandran had died, for a little less than four years.